Fitbit Charge 3 full review

 Should you upgrade?
 For many experienced Charge 2 users just the water-proofing of the new Charge 3 will be reason enough to upgrade.
 No more checking the wrist as you dive into the pool or walk into the shower, or vice versa.

 Battery life is much improved, too, from up to five days to an impressive seven - and a two-year-old tracker will probably have a slightly drained battery anyway.
+Find out how to get longer Fitbit battery life on the Charge 3 and other trackers.

 The tracker and band designs are better, and the heart-rate monitor more accurate.